 How Much Are House Removal Costs In Harrow?

-Compare My Move have explored our own data to bring you the latest research in moving costs.
-Recent data from Compare My Move shows that the overall average cost of moving house in Harrow is £1, 243.94.
+To help you plan your budget, we have explored our own unique data to bring you the latest research in moving costs.
+Our data depicting house moves throughout 2020 shows that the average cost of moving house in Harrow was £1,244.

 What is The Best Time of Year To Move in Harrow?

-In contrast, the least popular time of year to move in Harrow is during the Winter, with just 5.6% of our customers moving in Harrow in December.
-Cold weather and shorter days will put many people off moving at this time.
+In contrast, the least popular time of year to move in Harrow fell during the winter, with just 5.6% of our users moving in December according to our research.
+Cold weather and shorter days will put many people off moving at this time as it can often cause delays and difficult driving conditions.

 What is The Best Day Of The Week To Move In Harrow?

-According to our moving data, the most popular days to move house in Harrow are at the end of the week, with 46% of our customers moving house on either a Friday or a Saturday.
-This will largely be because, for many people, it will mean taking minimal time off work and having the weekend to settle in.
+According to our unique data, the most popular days to move house in Harrow were all situated at the end of the week, with 46% of our users moving house on either a Friday or Saturday.
+This could possibly be because, for many people, it will mean taking minimal time off work and having the weekend to settle in and unpack.
+It can be difficult trying to organise your new home in between work, meaning a weekend move can reduce the chances of having to 'live out of boxes' for the following few days.

-Sunday is the least popular day to move house, with just 9% of our customers moving in Harrow on this day.
-Conveyancing offices and estate agents are likely to be closed on this day, meaning any issues or concerns would have to wait until the following day, potentially causing delays to your move.
+Interestingly, Sunday was the least popular day to move house, with just 9% of our users choosing this as their moving day.
+Conveyancing offices and estate agents are likely to be closed, meaning any issues or concerns would have to wait until the following week, potentially causing delays throughout the property chain.

 Most Popular Locations for Harrow Movers?

-The most popular destination outside of Harrow is the centre of London, with 15% of movers relocating there.
-Followed by smaller locations such as Pinner, Ruislip, and Watford all proving to be popular.compare now
+Our data revealed that the most popular destination outside of Harrow was the centre of London, with 15% of movers relocating there.
+This was closely followed by smaller locations such as Pinner, Ruislip, and Watford.

 The most popular location to move to from Harrow is within London, according to our data.
 Job opportunities, international events and the call of the big city see people moving to London in droves.